-If you’re visiting London there is a 99.99% chance you will find yourself in the Covent Garden neighborhood.
-Not only is the Covent Garden market, a top tourist attraction, located in this area, but popular spots like Trafalgar Square, the National Portrait Gallery, and Leicester Square are minutes away.
+If you’re visiting London, there's a 99.99% chance you'll make your way to the Covent Garden neighborhood.
+Not only is Covent Garden market, a top tourist attraction, located in this area, but popular spots like Trafalgar Square, the National Portrait Gallery, and Leicester Square are minutes away.

 1. Drury 188-189